-These financial statements are presented in US\$, which is the ICAV's and the Fund's functional currency.
+These financial statements are presented in US dollar ("US\$"), which is the ICAV's and the Fund's functional currency.

 Functional currency is the currency of the primary economic environment in which the ICAV and the Fund operates.
 If indicators of the primary economic environment are mixed, then management uses its judgement to determine the functional currency that most faithfully represents the economic effect of the underlying transactions, events and conditions.
-The Fund's investments and transactions are denominated in US\$ and EUR.
-Investor subscriptions and redemptions are determined based on net asset value, and received and paid in EUR.
+The Fund's investments and transactions are denominated in US\$ and Euro ("EUR").
+Investor subscriptions and redemptions are determined based on Net Asset Value ("NAV"), and received and paid in the currency of the share class.
 The expenses (including investment management fees and administration fees) are denominated and paid mostly in US\$.
 Accordingly, management has determined that the functional currency of the ICAV and the Fund is US\$.